-- Select some text or position your cursor where you want to insert the link - 2.
+- In the editor, select some text or position your cursor where you want to insert the link - 2.
 Choose Link on the toolbar or use the keyboard shortcut Ctrl+K - 3.
 Select a page, blog post or attachment, or enter an external URL (see below for how to link to particular types of content) - 4.
 Enter or modify the link text (this is the text that will appear on the page.
 If this field is left blank, the page name or URL will be used as the link text.) - 5.
-Choose Insert
+Select Insert